How to execute game layer strategies

 Now implementing the Social with the Game Layer, is simpler that people realize, most especially for the game developers, who by enlarge generally conflict to change.
 And so they should, when they have followed there tech worksheet in full, why then try and double back and make edits to ensure social and game layers work in harmony, after all reverse engineering code, is more difficult.
 This type of work, can be set out right at the beginning of the mobile game production, with simple “Predefined Actions” being implemented into the game infrastructure.

 Another is adding a Geo location and update on various social networks, this works extremely well if you are looking to meet someone who also likes to game.
 This is pretty much on a par with how the Xbox and Playstation players, play online.
 The difference with a mobile game, is that you may be near someone in a train station, University or other public place, and then join up with them to take on challenges.
+Why not take a look at some of the new mobile apps section of our website.

 Influencing the gamer’s behavior and making a game more popular is best achieved via the joining up of Social Layers and Game Layers.
 Of course each game and also each gamer has a unique set of rules and options in terms of how the layers interact for the game play, I am confident most people get a basic understanding of what mobile game layer strategies are and also how they can be for future games.